Petrol, Diesel Prices Remain Steady Across Metros. See Rates

 State-run oil refiners such as Indian Oil, Bharat Petroleum, and Hindustan Petroleum revise the fuel rates on a daily basis, by taking into account the crude oil prices in the international markets, and the rupee-dollar exchange rates.
 Any changes in petrol and diesel prices are implemented with effect from 6 am every day.

 India is 85 per cent dependent on imports to meet its oil needs and, the domestic petrol and diesel prices are linked to international rates.
-But for the last over three months, despite a spurt in international oil prices, petrol and diesel rates have not been changed ahead of elections in crucial states like Uttar Pradesh and Punjab.
+But for the last over three months, despite a spurt in international oil prices, petrol and diesel rates have not been changed.
+Also with assembly elections in politically crucial state like Uttar Pradesh still going on, the prices have remained static.

-Globally, oil prices soared nearly $2 per barrel in early trade as Russia's invasion of Ukraine continued to inflame global supply concerns as markets brace for the impact of trade sanctions on major crude exporter Russia.
-Brent crude rose $1.99, or 2 per cent, to $101.07 a barrel.
-U.S. West Texas Intermediate (WTI) crude climbed $1.89, or 2 per cent to $94.70 a barrel.